bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 ## Core Settings
 - Configure Audio / Video > Audio / Video Conference Mode: Disabled
+  - Even having this enabled and not using it will cause idle FPS to drop 30-50%.
+Use Discord for now.

 ## Quality of Life Improvements For Everyone
 - [Chat Images](https://github.com/bmarian/chat-images) - Copy and Paste, Drag and Drop images into chat.